 In Ada, a type conversion and a qualified expression are syntactically similar, differing only in the presence or absence of a single character:

-Type_Name (Expression) -- a type conversion
+Type_Name (Expression) – a type conversion

 vs

-Type_Name'(Expression) -- a qualified expression
+Type_Name’(Expression) – a qualified expression

 Typically, the inadvertent substitution of one for the other results in either a semantically incorrect program which is rejected by the compiler or in a program which behaves in the same way as if the intended construct had been written.
 In the case of a constrained array subtype, the two constructs differ in their treatment of sliding (conversion of an array value with bounds 100 ..
 103 to a subtype with bounds 200 ..
 203 will succeed; qualification will fail a run-time check).